OpenHexa, Bluesquare’s new Data Integration Platform

 - The lack of open-source integrated data platforms: there are many high-quality open-source software tools for data visualization, analysis or automation, but integrated platforms that combine the different aspects of data science tend to be proprietary, expensive, and plagued by opaque pricing structures.

-- The brittleness of data workflows in public health projects: when working with health data, experts are often confronted with heterogeneous data, tasks that require manual operations, and siloed information, leading to analyses that are disorganized and difficult to reproduce .
+- The brittleness of data workflows in public health projects: when working with health data, experts often face heterogeneous data, tasks that require manual operations, and siloed information, leading to disorganized analyses that are and difficult to reproduce .

 OpenHexa offers a novel solution that is both integrated and 100% open-source (codebase available on Github).
-We can host the platform for you in our cloud infrastructure, or you can deploy it yourself on any cloud provider – even in your own infrastructure.
+Bluesquare can host the platform in its cloud infrastructure, or you can deploy it yourself on any cloud provider.

-Our aim with developing this platform is to offer our partners and future partners a tool that enables programs and managers to automate processes that are often manual, time consuming and error-prone.
-We had at heart to make it open source and to have a user friendly interface to allow a great number of administrators and projects to benefit from it.
+Our aim with developing this platform is to offer our current and future partners a tool that enables programs and managers to automate processes that are often manual, time consuming and error-prone.
+We also had at heart to make it open source and to have a user friendly interface.

 Are you as excited about the launch of Openhexa as we are?
 Participate in the development of the source code on Github or request a demo session with one of our experts.